gofed/gofed/ABOUT.md

 Golang project consists of source code units called packages.
 In this context, word 'golang package' will be used.
 The same holds for word 'project'.
-If I will talk about github project, I will used word 'github project' if is it not clear from context.
+If I will talk about github project, I will used word 'github project' if it is not clear from the context.
 Otherwise 'project' will mean golang project.

 #### Generate you first spec file